TIBCOSoftware/as2-jdbc/Readme.txt

 Examples:

     SELECT * FROM mytable
-    SELECT * FROM mytable WHERE field1 = ‘success’
+    SELECT * FROM mytable WHERE field1 = Â‘successÂ’
     SELECT firstname, lastname FROM mytable
     SELECT firstname, lastname FROM table1, table2 (table2 is ignored, use qualified column names when there are multiple tables)
     SELECT table1.name, table2.address FROM table1, table2  (null values will be filled in for missing values if one table is larger than the other)